 The Greek Island of Rhodes is the home to many beautiful and gorgeous beaches.
 But, out of all of them, one beach stands out as unique and exceptional.
 Is it possible to see two seas simultaneously by just being in one place?
 This might sound like an unlikely idea but Prasonisi beach proves it otherwise.

 There is no doubt that Prasonisi is among Rhodes’ most impressive beaches located at its southernmost tip.
+This is why it is one of the most popular destinations of almost all the tours in Rhodes.
 There are two sandy coves that end in an island you can easily reach by swimming or on foot, depending on the water level and on the weather.

 Prasonisi Beach is the meeting place of two seas, the Mediterranean and the Aegean Sea.
 This means that when you are there, you can swim in the Mediterranean Sea then jump in the Aegean Sea in just a matter of seconds.
 Isn’t that awesome?

 What is Prasonisi, then?
 Prasonisi can be either a peninsula or an island depending on the specific season.
 During summer months, when there is low tide, the sandy spit is revealed, turning Prasonisi into a peninsula connected to Rhodes.
 The pit is what is known as the Prasonisi Beach that serves as a paradise on earth for the surfers.
 When the months of winter come and the level of water becomes higher, the sea swallows up Prasonisi Beach, turning Prasonisi into an island all over again!
 One of the most interesting facts about Rhodes for sure!

 Another fact is that the greek term “Prasonisi” has a literal meaning of “green island.”
 During early summer and spring, the place turns into an oasis of greenery.